Rahul Jindal

-Rahul M. Jindal (born June 16, 1955) is an American transplant surgeon, professor, humanitarian and author.
+Rahul M. Jindal (born June 16, 1955) is an Indian born American transplant surgeon, professor, humanitarian and author.
 In 2008, he set up a renal replacement therapy program which led to the only comprehensive kidney transplant and dialysis program in the Republic of Guyana.
 His team added the only corneal transplant program in Guyana in 2010.
 Both these programs have completed 10 years and are sustained by local doctors.
 As of 2019, he is a professor in the Department of Surgery at Uniformed Services University, Bethesda, Maryland.
 Since 2008, he has been an attending transplant surgeon at Walter Reed National Military Medical Center where he performs kidney transplants and mentors senior-level students and residents in surgical sciences and global health.
 Since 2014, he has been a Commissioner at the Montgomery County Office of Human Rights, Maryland.
 He also served as Commissioner for the Governor's Office on Service and Volunteerism in Maryland.
 Jindal is also an adjunct Professor of Global Health at the Indian Institute of Public Health, Gandhinagar.